Is the youth of India confident or confused?

 Discussion:

-393 comments Page 40 of 40.
+400 comments Page 40 of 40.

-Nayak said: 1 week ago
+Riya said: 1 year ago

 The youth of India is a complex and dynamic entity, and the answer to whether they are confident or confused is not a simple one.
+On one hand, Indian youth are exposed to a wide range of opportunities, and they are increasingly confident in their ability to succeed.
+With the country's growing economy and technological advancements, young Indians are more connected to the world than ever before.

 However, this exposure also brings its own set of challenges.
 The youth of India are struggling to balance their traditional values with the influence of Western culture.
 This can lead to confusion and uncertainty about their place in the world.